Getting technical Google SEO right is the key to any well-ranking website on its continuously evolving search results.

 7. HTTPS Secure Website

 And finally, one of the most important technical factors on our list.
 HTTPS has grown to become a mandatory weapon all modern websites are encouraged to support.
-While it’s not absolutely critical that your website has this, many search engines have voiced their support for HTTPS and may very well be devaluing websites which lack the extra security measures.
+While it’s not absolutely critical that your website has this, many search engines have voiced their support for HTTPS and may very well be devaluing websites that lack the extra security measures.

 Purchasing an SSL certificate can be easily achieved.
 Rapid SSL and GeoTrust are top choices for purchasing SSL certificates.
 You can also purchase an SSL certificate from your hosting provider as most hosting companies would sell this.